-For a list of last year's Generous Acts recipients, please click this link: 2023 Generous Acts Grant Recipients
+For a list of last year's Generous Acts recipients, please click this link: 2024 Generous Acts Grant Recipients For impact highlights from previous grant recipients, check out the 2023 Generous Acts Impact report.

 Eligibility

 We are committed to partnering with nonprofit organizations, schools and municipalities located in or serving the people of the Adirondack Region, defined for this purpose as all of Clinton, Essex, Franklin, and Hamilton counties as well as the parts of Herkimer, St. Lawrence, Warren, and Washington counties within the Adirondack Park boundary.